 - 50g mayonnaise

-After your fish is cured remove it from the container, brush off the curing ingredients (and discard), rinse the salmon under cold running water, pat the salmon dry with kitchen paper and place the salmon on a clean tray, cover with food wrap and refrigerate until needed.
+Once the salmon is cured, remove it from the container, brush off the curing ingredients (and discard), rinse the salmon well under cold running water, then pat it dry with kitchen paper.
+Place the cured salmon on a clean tray or dish, cover with cling film and refrigerate until needed (see Cook’s Notes).

-For the bread.
-Place the yeast, 50g flour and the honey in a small mixing bowl and add 50ml of water, mix well, cover and leave to prove for 30 minutes in a warm spot until the mixture starts to bubble.
+For the loaves, place 50g of the white flour, the yeast and honey in a small bowl and stir to mix.
+Add 50ml of the water, mix well, then cover and leave in a warm place for about 30 minutes or until the mixture starts to bubble.

-Grease a large mixing bowl, once the dough is ready, turn it out onto a lightly floured work surface and shape the bread dough into a smooth ball.
-Place the smooth bread dough into the greased mixing bowl and cover the bowl with a clean dry tea towel or cling film and leave to prove (rise) in a warm place until doubled in size, about 1 hour depending on the room temperature.
+Lightly grease a mixing bowl.
+Once the dough is ready, turn it out on to a lightly floured work surface and knead it into a smooth ball.
+Place the dough ball in the greased bowl, then cover with a clean dry tea towel or cling film and leave to prove (rise) in a warm place until doubled in size, about 1 hour depending on the room temperature.

 Carefully brush the risen loaves with the egg yolk and then use a pair of scissors to make a small cut in the top of each loaf.
-Place the baking sheet with mini bread loaves in the middle of the preheated oven and pour 100ml of cold water directly on to the oven floor (or into a shallow baking tin positioned on the oven floor) and shut the door quickly.
-The water will give a burst of steam that will help the loaves to puff and form a lovely crust.
-Bake them for 16 – 18 minutes, turn the loaves out onto a cooling rack and leave to cool completely.
+Place the baking sheet of mini loaves in the oven, then pour about 100ml cold water directly on to the oven floor (or into a shallow baking tin positioned on the oven floor) and shut the door quickly.
+The water will give a burst of steam that will help the loaves to puff up and form a lovely crust.

-For the Celeriac Remoulade, mix the shredded celeriac in a large mixing bowl, add seasoning, mustard and mayonnaise, mix very well to ensure a even distribution of the mayonnaise and mustard.
-Add lemon juice to taste, then taste and adjust the seasoning if needed and add freshly squeezed lemon juice to taste.
-Transfer the remoulade into a clean container and refrigerate until needed.
+In the meantime, for the celeriac remoulade, put the celeriac in a large mixing bowl with the mayonnaise, mustard and some salt and pepper, then mix well to ensure an even distribution of the mayonnaise and mustard.
+Add lemon juice to taste, then taste and adjust the seasoning if needed.
+Transfer the remoulade to a serving dish, cover and refrigerate until needed (see Cook’s Notes).

-To serve, slice the gravadlax into long, wafer-thin slices, leaving the skin behind, and arrange the slices on serving plates, serve with the freshly baked bread, celeriac remoulade and beetroot salad.
+To serve, slice the gravadlax into long, wafer-thin slices, leaving the skin behind, and arrange the slices on serving plates or platters.
+Serve with the freshly baked loaves, celeriac remoulade and Star Anise and Cinnamon Pickled Beetroot.

-The salmon will last for up to 5 days in the fridge once cured.
-I normally make my remoulade a couple of day’s in advance, it saves time and I like the improvement of taste.
-The celeriac remains crispy.
+I normally make my remoulade a couple of days in advance too, as it saves time and I like the improved taste (the celeriac remains crispy too).